ZhengYeah/AudAgent/README.md

 ## Findings: Refusal Levels of Different AI Agents

-This part corresponds to the experiment results on SSNs in our paper, where we tested several popular AI agents and observed their refusal levels (i.e. how likely they are to refuse a query that processes SSNs with *disguised tools*).
+This part corresponds to the experiment results on SSNs in our paper (Figure 6), where we tested several popular AI agents and observed their refusal levels (i.e. how likely they are to refuse a query that processes SSNs with *disguised tools*).

 AI agent with GPT-4o: Refuse to process.
 <p align="center">